carlzoo/carlzoo.github.io/_posts/2023-06-30-unusual-datatype.md

 PA;ID=720151078;OD=05*4;
 PA;ID=720151080;OD=05*4;
 ```
-From this section, we can see that each ID is associated with ID=PC{ID} under PA.
-This could mean that each ID which begins with PC means (Partial component).

-In terms of the OD value, there is a pattern here.
-All of the odds have * in the middle.
+There seems to be a discernible pattern when it comes to the OD value.
+All of the odds exhibit a "*" in the middle.

-Odds values exist in formats -  US, decimal, fractions.
-The "1" in the middle could either be the "." in decimal odds format (1.90) or the "/" in fractions format (11/10).
+The odds values are presented in various formats, including US, decimal, and fractions.
+In the decimal format (e.g., 1.90), the "1" in the middle represents the decimal point, while in fractions format (e.g., 11/10), the "1" denotes the division symbol "/".

-The OD values for **-115** and **-105** are **,.1,-** and **,.1,/** respectively.
-This would suggest the odds values are fractions, because of 2 characters before the "1", instead of 1.
+For the OD values **-115** and **-105**, the representations are **,.1,-** and **,.1,/,** respectively.
+This suggests that the odds values are in fractions format, as there are two characters before the "1" rather than just one.

-The encryption method appears to be a substitution (caesar) cipher.
-This could be easily decrypted, given that we can determine the character mapping.
+The encryption method employed appears to be a substitution cipher, specifically a Caesar cipher.
+Decrypting it would be relatively straightforward if we could determine the character mapping.

-One additional mechanism the website implements here which works against us here is that the website changes the character map for every request.
-While we can figure out a few characters using frequency counts (such as /), some of the other characters can be ambiguous, without any corresponding plaintext.
+However, an additional challenge posed by the website is that it changes the character map for every request, making it more difficult to decipher.
+While some characters can be deduced through frequency analysis (such as "/"), others remain ambiguous without corresponding plaintext.

-*Reverse engineering the obfuscated client-side JavaScript containing the actual decryption code will not be discussed in this article.*
+*The process of reverse engineering the obfuscated client-side JavaScript, which contains the actual decryption code, will not be discussed in detail within this article.*

 ## Follow-up questions

-The question we have is, why a developer would choose to use such a format, over a standard format such as JSON or XML?

-Here are two possible reasons:
+The question arises as to why this particular website has opted for this format instead of more commonly used formats like JSON or XML.
+Here are two potential reasons:

-1. Size - The format used by the website's developers generates a smaller size than the JSON output - 2.09 KB vs 2.72 KB.
-  The size difference here is negligible on modern computer systems.
-However, it is possible this format was used as a legacy format.
+**Size** - The chosen format utilized by the website's developers results in a smaller file size compared to JSON output, specifically 2.09 KB versus 2.72 KB.
+Although the difference in size is negligible on modern computer systems, it is plausible that this format was initially adopted as a legacy format.

-2. Security - It is obvious the website's developers does not want bots to scrape the website.
-Using a custom data format will not stop scraping attempts, but it will be an obstacle which requires time and effort to decode.
+**Security** - It is evident that the website's developers aim to deter scraping bots from extracting data from the site.
+By employing a custom data format, they introduce an obstacle that requires time and effort to decode, although it does not completely prevent scraping attempts.

+These reasons suggest that the website's choice of a non-standard format may be driven by considerations of file size efficiency and an intention to impede automated data scraping.